Will Construction and Extrinsic Evidence

 Many jurisdictions, especially in the past, will only delete the ambiguous words to see if a plain meaning can be given to the resulting sentence.
 If a plain meaning without the crossed-out words does not resolve the ambiguity, then these courts treat the gift as a failed gift, in keeping with their rule that they will admit extrinsic evidence to resolve ambiguous wording, but not to rewrite wills.

 However, the courts have allowed a personal usage exception, where the testator has habitually used the same words to connote a specific meaning.
-The most common example of this is the use of nicknames.
+The most common example is nicknames.
 When the testator bequeaths a gift to a person identified by their nickname, the courts will generally admit extrinsic evidence to determine the actual identity of the person.
 Another common example is using the wrong word technically in referring to something, such as a testator who commonly referred to his stepchildren as his children.

 In the case of latent ambiguities, the admittance of evidence is a necessity, since the ambiguity would not be evident to the court without someone bringing the ambiguity to its attention.
 Again, jurisdictions differ in their responses: some courts will admit testator's intent as expressed in the will, while others will admit testimony as to what the testator said when the will was executed.